Nurses and Workplace Injuries: Care for the Caregivers

 Beyond the MSDs, healthcare workers face other unique risks including:

-- The threat of violence from patients with physical or mental health challenges.
+- The threat of violence from patients with physical or mental health challenges—many nurses have been injured at work by a patient.

 - Exposure to patients and sharp devices contaminated with blood borne pathogens.

-We will continue to fight for the rights of those who are injured while on the front lines of patient care.
-Because the Workers’ Compensation laws are constantly changes, it is wise to contact an experienced Workers’ Compensation attorney should you get injured on the job.
+Nurses and other healthcare workers are injured on the job much more frequently than imagined, and the risk management protocol needed to truly keep healthcare workers safe is far from fully developed.
+As Workers' Compensation attorneys, we will continue to fight for the rights of those who are injured while on the front lines of patient care.
+Because the Workers' Compensation laws are constantly changing, it is wise to contact an experienced Workers' Compensation attorney should you get injured on the job.

 From Our Files